How To Stop Feeling Contempt Toward Your Spouse And Get That Loving Feeling Back

 If the success of marriage is grounded in respect and equality, then contempt – a combination of disrespect and disgust – is its evil twin.
 The contemptuous person is steeped in moral superiority and considers his/her spouse to be unworthy of time, respect, or basic consideration.

 Learning to recognize and reconstruct your communication patterns is so important because contempt is an accumulation of stewing emotions.
 Disappointment and other negative emotions turn into resentment.
-Resentment gets stuffed…and then festers.
+Resentment in a relationship gets stuffed…and then festers.
 And eventually (and inevitably) it leaks out – as sarcasm, name-calling, judgments, mocking, and mean humor.

 Overcoming contempt involves much the same strategy as preventing it in the first place.
 And at the heart of the effort is communication — with yourself and with your spouse.